OrderlyNetwork/mockpilot/docs/LOGGING.md

 1. **Using the Command Palette**:

    - Press `Cmd+Shift+P` (macOS) or `Ctrl+Shift+P` (Windows/Linux)
-   - Type "Mock Server: Show Logs"
+   - Type "MockPilot: Show Logs"
    - Press Enter

 2. **Using the Mock Explorer**: